discolabs/django-shopify-auth/README.md

 # Set the login redirect URL to the "home" page for your app (where to go after logging on).
 LOGIN_REDIRECT_URL = '/'

+# Set secure proxy header to allow proper detection of secure URLs behind a proxy.
+# This ensures that correct 'https' URLs are generated when our Django app is running behind a proxy like nginx, or is
+# being tunneled (by ngrok, for example).
+SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')
 ```

 Note that in the example above, the application API key and API secret are pulled from environment settings, which is a